david618/webplanes/README.md

 Each group folders will have data files 000 to 999.
 The files contain the data to return for that second.

 For example each file contains 1,000 csv lines.
+These are the position data for the 1,000 planes for that second of the day.

 ```
 head 000